mattiapitossi/payments-engine-rs/README.md

 # payments-engine-rs
 An implementation of a payment engine to process transactions and update client accounts.
-See `ARCHITECTURE.md` in docs for additional design info.
+See [architecture docs](docs/ARCHITECTURE.md) for additional design info.

 ## :rocket: features